Anish17Bhat/Torq-launchpad-program/README.md

 ### 📎 Author

-Developed by **Shaldon Barnes** as part of innovation program activities & UI design experience.
+Developed by **Shaldon Barnes and Anish Bhat** as part of innovation program activities & UI design experience.

 ---